Al-Quds University’s Commitment to Carbon Reduction Targets by 2050

 Al-Quds University Carbon Reduction Targets by 2050 (Updated 2025)

-Scope 1 includes direct GHG emissions from sources owned or controlled by the university, such as campus vehicles and on-site fuel combustion.
+Scope 1 accounts for the direct GHG emissions of campus vehicles and on-site fuel combustion.

 Key Actions: